Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 …as you can see I'm loading a 'notfound.erb' template for the content.
 This will get called anytime an unknown URL is specified by the user.

-One thing you might not want to have happen is if someone types in `http://localhost:4567/projects/` instead of `http://localhost:4567/projects` (notice the extra forward-slash at the end) then that is considered a different 'route' and wont be recognised so the user is directed to the 'not found' route.
+One thing you might not want to have happen is if someone types in `http://localhost:4567/projects/` instead of `http://localhost:4567/projects` (notice the extra forward-slash at the end of the first example) then that is considered a different 'route' and wont be recognised by Sinatra and so the user is directed to the 'not found' route.

 To fix this you can do the following…

 ```ruby
 before do